UPS Stock Plunges After Plans for 50% Amazon Volume Cut

 Management forecast revenue of approximately $89 billion and an operating profit of $9.6 billion this year, well below analysts' expectations of $95 billion and $10.1 billion.

-UPS said shipping volumes from Amazon, its largest customer, will decline by more than 50% by the second half of 2026.
+UPS said it will lower shipping volumes for Amazon, its largest customer, by more than 50% by the second half of 2026.
 Amazon accounted for 11.8% of total revenue at UPS in 2023.

 "We are making business and operational changes that, along with the foundational changes we've already made, will put us further down the path to becoming a more profitable, agile and differentiated UPS that is growing in the best parts of the market," CEO Carol Tomé said in a statement.